pop-os/shell/TESTING.md

 - [ ] Search works for GNOME settings panels
 - [ ] Search for "Extensions".
 There should be only one entry.
 - [ ] The overlay hint correctly highlights the selected window
+- [ ] Open windows are sorted above applications (e.g. "web browser")
 - [ ] t: executes a command in a terminal
 - [ ] : executes a command in sh
 - [ ] = calculates an equation

 ### Window Titles

+- [ ] Disabling window titles using global (Pop Shell) option works for Shell Shortcuts, LibreOffice, etc.
 - [ ] Disabling window titles in Firefox works (Check debian and flatpak packages)

+### Floating Exceptions

+- [ ] Add a window to floating exceptions-- it should float immediately.
+- [ ] Close and re-open the window-- it should float when opened.
+- [ ] Add an app to floating exceptions-- it should float immediately.
+- [ ] Close and re-open the app-- it should float when opened.

 ## With Tiling Disabled